FedericoTs/FeedbackforFounders/documentation/Workflow_documentation.md

 2. Determines the correct point value from the `reward_rules` table
 3. Records the activity in the `user_activity` table
 4. Updates the user's points using the `gamificationService`
+5. Dispatches an `award:received` custom event with reward details
+6. Triggers an animated toast notification to provide immediate feedback

 ### Points Update